Gungdo revival part 1: The ancient archery discipline coming back to life

 Andrew White with Korean students after the very first KTA 8:15 Liberal Commemorative competition at Induk university.

-Korean Traditional Archery falls under this ‘hip tradition’.
+Traditional archery falls under this ‘hip tradition’ in Korea.

-“If you were looking at Olympic dominance, well then this should have happened in the 90s,” said Andrew White, a professor in English business at Induk University in north eastern Seoul, who is also the university’s KTA club advisor and founder.
+“If you were looking at Olympic dominance, well then this should have happened in the 90s,” said Andrew White, a Business English professor at Induk University in north eastern Seoul, who is also the university’s KTA club advisor and founder.
 “It’s a way that Korean young people want to disengage from their electronic, cell phone centred existence.”

 “It’s a way that they want to rediscover their history, and Korea has a very strong history in terms of culture and sport and a proud tradition.”